larry-lu/larry-lu.github.io/_posts/2018-10-25-Finding-tables-using-keyword.md

 Tutorials/Classes|Real life
 ---|---
-Small database, simple schema, very few tables|Multiple large databases, hundreds/thousands of tables All tables follow a naming convention that is consistent and self-explanatory|Depends Instructor knows what he/she has in the database|"Legacy stuff?
+Small database, simple schema, a few tables|Multiple large databases, hundreds/thousands of tables All tables follow a naming convention that is consistent and self-explanatory|Depends Instructor knows what he/she has in the database|"Legacy stuff?
 Nobody knows what's in there"